 Most of the time, you don't need to directly configure PersistentVolume objects or create Compute Engine persistent disks.
 Instead, you can create a PersistentVolumeClaim and Kubernetes automatically provisions a persistent disk for you.

-The following manifest describes a request for a 30 GiB disk whose access mode allows it to be mounted by one Pod at a time in read/write mode:
+The following manifest describes a request for a 30 gigabyte (GiB) disk whose access mode allows it to be mounted as read-write by a single node:

-apiVersion: v1 kind: PersistentVolumeClaim metadata: name: helloweb-disk spec: accessModes: - ReadWriteOnce resources: requests: storage: 30Gi
+# pvc-demo.yaml apiVersion: v1 kind: PersistentVolumeClaim metadata: name: pvc-demo spec: accessModes: - ReadWriteOnce resources: requests: storage: 30Gi

 When you create this PersistentVolumeClaim with